 - Applies to products according to the scope of Art.
 1 MedDO

-The manufacturer or SPPP of a device made available in Switzerland must report any serious incidents that have occurred in Switzerland to Swissmedic (email@example.com).
-For manufacturers or SPPPs who are not based in Switzerland, the authorised representative assumes responsibility for this task.
+The manufacturer or SPPP of a device made available in Switzerland or Liechtenstein must report any serious incidents that have occurred in Switzerland or Liechtenstein to Swissmedic (firstname.lastname@example.org).
+For manufacturers or SPPPs who are not based in Switzerland or Liechtenstein, the authorised representative assumes responsibility for this task.
 In this case, the report can be submitted by the manufacturer, the SPPP or their authorised representative.
 Importers and distributors are required to immediately report suspected incidents to the manufacturer or the SPPP or their authorised representative.
 Distributors must also report suspected incidents to the importer.
 Further information can be found via the following link:

-For incidents that are classed as serious and that have occurred in Switzerland, you must complete the following form (Manufacturer Incident Report (MIR)) in English or one of the Swiss national languages.
-Then, press the "submit XML by E-Mail" button at the end of the form and send the generated XML file and the PDF file to firstname.lastname@example.org:
+For incidents that are classed as serious and that have occurred in Switzerland or Liechtenstein, you must complete the following form (Manufacturer Incident Report (MIR)) in English or one of the Swiss national languages.
+Then, press the "submit XML by E-Mail" button at the end of the form and send the generated XML file and the PDF file to email@example.com:

-If you, as an authorised representative, or as a manufacturer or SPPP based outside Switzerland, report serious incidents, you must select the "Other, please specify" option in section 1.3.1 of the MIR form "Submitter of the report" and enter "CH Rep" in the adjacent text field.
+If you, as an authorised representative, or as a manufacturer or SPPP based outside Switzerland or Liechtenstein, report serious incidents, you must select the "Other, please specify" option in section 1.3.1 of the MIR form "Submitter of the report" and enter "CH Rep" in the adjacent text field.
 The contact details of the authorised representative should be entered in section 1.3.4 "Submitter's details".